 Next up was the Mission Museum (built in 1812) that houses artifacts and collections of garments.
-There are books that date back to the late 1490s and a Spanish bedroom set from the early 1600s.
+Some books date back to the late 1490s and a Spanish bedroom set from the early 1600s.
 Outside the museum is one of the Mission’s original doors.
-We passed the Quadrangel, which has yet another statue of Junipero Serra, which was erected 150 years after the Mission was founded.
+We passed the Quadrangle, which has yet another statue of Junipero Serra, which was erected 150 years after the Mission was founded.
 I was going to try and get out of the sun in one of the Native American huts, but, as you can see, that idea was less than stellar.

 As we walked around the grounds, there was native plant life and some beautiful, purple Dahlias.
 During the early 1800s, Mission San Gabriel Arcángel supplied the other missions with soap and candles, that were made in four large cisterns that were actually soap vats.
 There was also a statue of a padre and a kneeling Native American that seems to show that these Spaniards thought of Native Americans as their “children.”
-Rather strange.
+Rather strange … and disturbing.

 Soon we were at a cannon that had been found after a flood in 1914, a sundial.

 There were also scale-model replicas of all 21 missions (the one below is this one).